DPD Exercise 3: Transport properties of DPD fluids

 • Confirm that the time-averaged velocity profile is linear and work out the actual velocity gradient (shear rate) \(\frac{\partial v_x}{\partial y}\).

-2. Now take a look at the various pressure tensor components using either plotting software or the Python script dlmresultviewer.py on the CORREL file, or the averaged values at the end of the OUTPUT file.
+2. Now take a look at the various stress tensor components using either plotting software or the Python script dlmresultviewer.py on the CORREL file, or the averaged values at the end of the OUTPUT file.

 4. Once you have calculated shear stresses for at least five different shear rates, take a look at your plot.